o3de/o3de.org/content/docs/userguide/cinematics-track-view-editor-animation-curves.md

+description: ' Use the Curve Editor in &trackview-editor; to manage animations in &ALYlong;. '
+slug: cinematics-track-view-editor-animation-curves
+title: Using Animation Curves
+---
 # Using Animation Curves<a name="cinematics-track-view-editor-animation-curves"></a>

 The **Curve Editor** displays animations as function curves\.
 Each track's curves represent an animation of a property value, such as anchor, offset, color, or any property of a UI element\.